vroad/kubeadm-aws/README.md

 * Find a reliable way of generating tokens.
 [See this issue.](https://github.com/upmc-enterprises/kubeadm-aws/issues/11)
 * Improve security: Leaving the token valid forever probably isn't the best idea.
-* EBS persistent volumes including adding the necessary permissions to the instance profile.
 * Alerting about when hosts are terminated.
 * General logging and monitoring of Kubernetes and running apps.
-* Make the Kubernetes version a variable rather than just grabbing the latest.
 * Terraform remote state on S3